SEO Audit: What You Need to Know

 As a digital marketer, attracting traffic is the name of the game – and many industries believe that good content and popularity are the secret weapon in achieving this.
-However, what they do not know is that the most important thing to do to gain significant traffic on your website starts by performing a Search Engine Optimization (SEO) Audit.
+However, what they do not know is that the most important thing to do to gain significant traffic on your website starts by performing a Search Engine Optimization SEO or SEO Audit.

 An SEO Audit is done to check how your website is performing.
 In doing so, you will have a deeper understanding of what works in your campaigns or not.
 You can then use this data to shift how you do your marketing.

-An SEO auditor will basically provide you with three things, namely
+An SEO auditor will provide you with three things, namely

-1. The overall performance of your campaign in terms of traffic flow
+1. The overall performance of your campaign concerning traffic flow

 2. The factors not working in your campaign, and